tiwood/terraform-provider-azurerm/website/docs/guides/features-block.html.markdown

 * `roll_instances_when_required` - (Optional) Should the `azurerm_linux_virtual_machine_scale_set` and `azurerm_windows_virtual_machine_scale_set` resources automatically roll the instances in the Scale Set when Required (for example when updating the Sku/Image).
 Defaults to `true`.

 * `scale_to_zero_before_deletion` - (Optional) Should the `azurerm_linux_virtual_machine_scale_set` and `azurerm_windows_virtual_machine_scale_set` resources scale to 0 instances before deleting the resource.
 Defaults to `true`.

+---

+The `network` block supports the following:

+* `sync_remote_virtual_network_peerings` - If this feature is enabled, remote virtual network peerings will be synchronized if the address space of an
+Virtual network resource changes.
+This requires write permissions on the remote virtual network peering.
+Defaults to `false`.